vincetrain/technical-journal/SRT411/Lab 1 - ELK Stack.md

 By default, Logstash exposes its HTTP API in localhost and is not secured by SSL.
 Because of this, Metricbeat should be installed on the same node as Logstash.

-By default, Metricbeat modules can be accessed in the `/modules.d`
+By default, Metricbeat modules can be accessed in the `/modules.d` directory, or `/etc/metricbeat/modules.d`

 After installing Metricbeat, we can use the built in Logstash module to monitor Logstash.
 ```bash